 Hand wash using a mild detergent, allow to air dry on a flat surface.

 Yes, because of the manufacturing process and the open cell structure ClevaFoam® is breathable.

 Absolutely!
-The cover is like any other pillow case and can be hand washed according to the instructions on the
+The cover is like any other pillow case and can be hand washed according to the instructions on the care label.

 This varies by product, see product information for details.